• A septic system’s components include a septic tank and a drain field, working together to treat and dispose of household wastewater effectively.

 Maintaining Your Septic System

-Proper maintenance is essential to keep your septic system functioning efficiently.
+Proper septic tank maintenance is essential to keep your system functioning efficiently.
 Here are a few tips:

 • Regular Inspections and Pumping: Have your septic system inspected by a licensed professional at least every three years and pumped as needed (typically every three to five years) to prevent sludge and scum buildup.